Mazuro45/hourcraft/README.md

 - The first is the `resourcepack`, put this in your `resourcepacks` folder of your `.minecraft` instance.
 - The second file is the `Wolrd`, put this in your `saves` folder of your `.minecraft` instance.
 >
-- When you enter Minecraft, make sure the graphics setting is set to 'Fabulous!' is set -- Vido Settings --> Quality --> Graphics
+- When you enter Minecraft, make sure the graphics setting is set to `Fabulous!` is set
+- - Vido Settings --> Quality --> Graphics

 ## -- Recommendations --
 - Tested Minecraft Version 1.19.4.